rh-mobb/documentation/content/rosa/customizing-console-route/index.md

 ### Custom Domain

+> **NOTE:** you can use cert-manager if preferred > https://cloud.redhat.com/experts/rosa/dynamic-certificates/

 1. Create TLS Key Pair for custom domain using certbot

     > Skip this step if you already have a key pair